PostgreSQL-Typed/PostgreSQL-Typed/packages/parsers/docs/Ranges/Range.md

 const emptyRange2 = DateRange.from("empty");
 emptyRange2.empty; // true

 //!
-Note that if a DateRange is empty, it will have a `null` value. emptyRange1.value; // null emptyRange2.value; // null
+Note that if a DateRange is empty, it will have `null` in values. emptyRange1.values; // null emptyRange1.value; // "empty" emptyRange2.values; // null
+emptyRange2.value; // "empty"

 //* It has a `isWithinRange()` method that returns whether a value of the same data type is within the range: range1.isWithinRange(Date.from("2022-09-15")); // true